A Mommybites reader asked:

 Advice from Expert: Renee Sullivan, parent and lifestyle coach

 Just as there in “no typical” pregnancies, maternity leaves run the gamut – some as short as six weeks and some as generous as one year.
 Under the Family Medical Leave Act in the US, new parents are entitled to twelve weeks leave, though it is often a combination of paid and unpaid.
 Your best bet?
 Ask around the water cooler to the gals who have had little ones recently and give a call in to your HR Department for their existing maternity policy.
 And for the adventurous among us – those looking for something a little more robust and have a penchant for travel, and a yearn to be an ex-pat, France, Spain, Germany, Sweden, Norway and Austria offer a generous two year maternity leave.
 Read a great detailed report on maternity policies around the globe.
 Here’s another interesting read from NPR.
+To see a map of the maternity employment protections in your state, see Employment Protections for Workers Who Are Pregnant or Nursing from the U.S. Department of Labor’s site.

 Advice from Mom: Andrea Reid